-When Google, Bing and Yahoo! are evaluating your website they look at more than 200 different “signs”.
+When Google, Bing, Yahoo! and all the other search engines are evaluating your website they look at more than 200 different “signs”.
 Some you’ll see listed on SEO and Backlink pages but there’s a lot more.
 Some are known to people who do SEO whilst the remainder form the “secret sauce” that makes Google different from Bing and Bing different from Yahoo! etc.

 Your Domain Name

 Google takes a good look at when your Domain Name was registered.
 The older your Domain Name the more “trust” Google ascribes to it.
 That’s the main reason why you should choose your Domain Name with care and stick with it.